 “These errant cells could be a target for therapeutic drug development.”

 The research is the result of an international collaboration.
 Prof Gargett worked with gynaecologist, Dr Dharani Hapangama, from the University of Liverpool to obtain a Wellbeing of Women grant from the UK to initiate the study.

 Dr Hapangama came to Australia to be mentored by Prof Gargett, who is world-renowned for her discovery of stem/progenitor cells in the human endometrium.

 “As an academic gynaecologist, Dr Hapangama is regularly treating women with endometriosis, so working with her and involving her patients in this study was very beneficial,” Prof Gargett said.

-- Endometriosis is a condition that affects an estimated 1 in 10 women of reproductive age
+- Endometriosis is a condition that affects an estimated one in nine Australian women of reproductive age

-- Endometriosis occurs when tissue that normally lines the uterus is found outside of it, usually in the pelvic cavity
+- Endometriosis occurs when cells and tissue similar to that lining the uterus grow outside of the uterus, usually in the pelvic cavity

-- Symptoms can include severe pelvic pain, infertility, heavy periods an nausea
+- Symptoms can include severe pelvic pain, infertility, heavy periods and nausea